Wyn Enterprise User Guide

 - Interaction Setting: Set a relationship between scenarios in the dashboard.

 - Show Grid Line: Displays or hides the grid lines in the design area.

 - Enable Overlap: Enables overlapping of the scenarios in the dashboard.

-- Snap: Enables the scenarios to automatically snap to the closest horizontal and vertical grids and guides when you drag them in the design area.
+- Snap: Enables the scenarios to automatically snap to the closest grids and guides when you drag them in the design area.